-It is used by male geckos and is meant to display interest in a potential female mate.
+Male geckos use it to display interest in a potential female mate.

 Defensive or Fearful Tail Wagging

-This type of tail wagging is also common in groups of leopard geckos or between competing males.
+This type of tail wagging is also common in leopard geckos or between competing males.

 Some geckos use it to display fear or surprise towards their owners if they are handled too roughly or abruptly.

 Next, the tip of the gecko’s tail will wag back and forth quickly while they maintain their defensive stance.

 In groups or pairs of geckos, this type of tail usually waving directly precedes a fight breaking out, so act quickly if you notice it in your cohabitated lizards.